MicrosoftDocs/SupportArticles-docs/support/windows-server/installing-updates-features-roles/fix-windows-update-errors.md

 ## Common corruption errors

 Windows updates may fail to install if there are corruption errors.
+You can check the Setup event log for errors.
 The following table lists the possible error codes for Windows Update for your reference:

 |Code|Error|Description|
 |---|---|---|